nixworks/public/news/2011/01/6/index.md

 ##### Medecins Sans Frontieres
 ### [Medecins Sans Frontieres accuses the Democratic Republic of the Congo of not doing enough to prevent war rape after 33 women are raped in Fizi, South Kivu, on New Year's Day. ](/news/2011/01/6/ma-c-decins-sans-frontia-res-accuses-the-democratic-republic-of-the-congo-of-not-doing-enough-to-prevent-war-rape-after-33-women-are-raped-in.md)
-_Context: DR Congo, Medecins Sans Frontieres, rape as a weapon of war, South Kivu, Fizi_
+_Context: DR Congo, rape as a weapon of war, South Kivu, Fizi, Medecins Sans Frontieres_

 ##### Duekoue
 ### [At least 14 people in Duekoue, Ivory Coast are killed in clashes between opposing sides in the Presidential election crisis. ](/news/2011/01/6/at-least-14-people-in-dua-c-koua-c-ivory-coast-are-killed-in-clashes-between-opposing-sides-in-the-presidential-election-crisis.md)